AskTonyTaylor/azure-finops-guardrails/README.md

 | Env | Production vs non-production |
 | Owner | Who is accountable when costs spike |

-This ensures that **every dollar can be explained** without creating tag sprawl.
+This ensures that every dollar can be explained without creating tag sprawl.

 🎥 **Video: Tagging Standards Walkthrough**

 This short walkthrough shows:
-- how the tagging standard was defined
+- How the tagging standard was defined
-- where tags were applied (resource group vs resource level)
+- Where tags were applied (resource group vs resource level)
-- why these four tags were chosen as the minimum viable FinOps set
+- Why these four tags were chosen as the minimum viable FinOps set

 https://github.com/user-attachments/assets/dc0c6889-102b-48ef-b561-060014328bb5